w01fdev/cambridge-mask-stats/README.md

 2020-10-31        31          39                56     1237           1759       20             29  8.62
 ```

 ## list of possible extensions
-- end of life prediction for each mask
 - output of plots
+- days worn for each mask
+- percentage change in wearing time compared to last month